lslumass/HyRes_GPU/README.md

 ### LLPS system
 In the simulation of phase separation, there usually has several copies of protein.
-In this case, use [packmol](https://m3g.github.io/packmol/) or any other softwares to pack these copies into one box.
+In this case, use [packmol](https://m3g.github.io/packmol/) or any other softwares to pack these copies into one box (see pack.inp file in [examples](./examples/)).
 And use monomer pdb file to create the psf file of the whole system ([details here](./generate_psf/README.md)).

 ## Prepare Hyres PSF